 With the goal of finding the ideal tenant, Westlake Urban soon partnered with the property’s neighbor OSIsoft as coowner and tenant of the 1st building.
 A family owned global data mining company that has been in the community for over 30 years, its CEO and founder Dr. J Patrick Kennedy had also founded LIT San Leandro, a public-private partnership that offered a dark fiber loop to local business using 288 strand fiber cable.
 Dr. Kennedy understood that his neighboring companies were at the perfect location, close proximity to the airport, Port of Oakland, railway system, and BART to transport their workforce.
 With San Leandro having its own power infrastructure, the only thing missing was technology.
 The synergy between these neighbors positioned the vision of the Class A San Leandro Tech Campus to become a reality and secured RMW architecture and interiors to Design 390,000-sf of office space with options of master planning up to 750,000-sf.

 Now the tallest building in San Leandro, the 135,000-sf hub of smart building technology is clad in View Dynamic Glass and a Neolith skin.
 View Dynamic Glass automatically responds to outdoor conditions and people’s preferences, or can be controlled individually from a mobile device.
 The largest project for this Milpitas-based company, 20,000 square feet of View Glass has been installed on the SL-TC Phase 1 building, which will not only improve the long-term interior aesthetic by eliminating the need for window shades but will assist with limiting heat gain and reduce the HVAC system loads.
 26,000-sf of View Glass will be used on the Phase 2 building.
 Over 100 miles of cable has been used to monitor and control the window systems and within the walls above each window resides its own controller with an IP address, a true testament to the innovation ecosystem at this RMW designed Tech Campus.
 With significant engineering in place to manage decibel levels from Amtrak horns and BART brakes, the other external technology feature unique to the skin is the Neolith façade.
 Manufactured in Spain, this quarter inch thick ceramic product is overlaid onto concrete and does not fade, rust, or scratch.
 It has the look of Corten steel but at a fraction of the weight.
+Duct cleaning near me helps to enhance the efficiency of the heating/cooling system, thus reducing energy bills.

 Since this project started in 2011, it has evolved through numerous iterations but has consistently embraced bold approaches to innovation and technology from below ground to the roof of the parking garage.
 The RMW team continues to be motivated and challenged as design for the Phase 2 building is finalized, negotiation proceeds with potential tenants, and master planning continues for additional campus buildings.